Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Layers/WMTS_Layer/README.md

 # WMTS layer

-This sample demonstrates how to load a Web Map Tile Service (WMTS) and display it as a layer in a Map.
+Display a layer from a Web Map Tile Service.

 ![](screenshot.png)

+## Use case

+WMTS services can have several layers.
+You can use Runtime to explore the layers available from a service.
+This would commonly be used to enable a browsing experience where users can choose which layers they want to display at run time.

+## How to use the sample

+The layer will be displayed automatically.
+Use the buttons to choose a different method of loading the layer.

 ## How it works

-WMTS is a type of web map service developed by the Open Geospatial Consortium (OGC).
-To consume in ArcGIS Runtime, first create a `WmtsService` by passing in the URL to the WMTS service.
-Load the `WmtsService` by calling `load`, and wait for the service to load by connecting to the `loadStatusChanged` signal.
-Once the service loads, obtain the `WmtsServiceInfo` and the list of `WmtsLayerInfo` from the loaded `WmtsService`.
-In this particular sample, the first layer is obtained from the list of `WmtsLayerInfo`, and that layer's ID is retrieved.
-Finally, a `WmtsLayer` is created by setting the URL and the layer ID that was obtained in the previous step.
-A `Basemap` is created from the `WmtsLayer`, and this Basemap is added to a new Map.
+To display a WMTS layer directly from a URL:

+1. Create a `WmtsService` object using the URL of the WMTS service.
+2. Create a `WmtsLayer` object with the ID of the layer to display.

+To explore layers from a WMTS service:

+1. Create a `WmtsService` object using the URL of the WMTS service.
+2. After loading the WMTS service, get the list of `WmtsLayerInfo` objects from the service info of the WMTS service.
+3. Use one of the layer infos to create the WMTS layer.
+4. Create a basemap with the WMTS layer and set it to the map.

-## Features
+## Relevant API

-- WmtsLayer
+* WmtsLayer
-- WmtsLayerInfo
+* WmtsLayerInfo
-- WmtsService
+* WmtsService
-- WmtsServiceInfo
+* WmtsServiceInfo

-- Basemap
-- Map
-- MapView
+## About the data

+The map visualizes world time zones.

+## Tags

+layer, OGC, raster, tiled, web map tile service